Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction that occurred on Monday, June 6th.
-The shares were sold at an average price of $60.87, for a total value of $1,217,400.00.
-Following the completion of the sale, the chairman now owns 2,327,511 shares of the company’s stock, valued at approximately $141,675,594.57.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction dated Monday, June 13th.
+The shares were sold at an average price of $54.48, for a total transaction of $1,089,600.00.
+Following the transaction, the chairman now owns 2,227,511 shares in the company, valued at $121,354,799.28.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.

 Thomas Peterffy also recently made the following trade(s):

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, June 14th.
-Stockholders of record on Wednesday, June 1st will be paid a $0.10 dividend.
-The ex-dividend date is Tuesday, May 31st.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.68%.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 14th.
+Stockholders of record on Wednesday, June 1st were paid a dividend of $0.10 per share.
+The ex-dividend date was Tuesday, May 31st.
+This represents a $0.40 annualized dividend and a dividend yield of 0.72%.
 Interactive Brokers Group’s dividend payout ratio is currently 14.08%.

+IBKR has been the subject of a number of research reports.
+StockNews.com cut Interactive Brokers Group from a “hold” rating to a “sell” rating in a research note on Thursday, May 26th.
+The Goldman Sachs Group raised Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 target price for the company in a research note on Tuesday, April 26th.
+Bank of America increased their target price on Interactive Brokers Group from $111.00 to $117.00 and gave the stock a “buy” rating in a research note on Wednesday, April 20th.
+Finally, Compass Point lowered their target price on Interactive Brokers Group to $85.00 in a research note on Friday, June 3rd.

 Interactive Brokers Group, Inc operates as an automated electronic broker worldwide.
 The company specializes in executing, clearing, and settling trades in stocks, options, futures, foreign exchange instruments, bonds, mutual funds, exchange traded funds (ETFs), metals, and cryptocurrencies.
 It also custodies and services accounts for hedge and mutual funds, ETFs, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.